-The partners and personnel of O'Melveny & Myers LLP mourn the loss of former United States Secretary of State Warren Christopher, the Firm's Senior Partner and Former Chairman who passed away on March 18, 2011 at the age of 85 after a courageous battle with bladder and kidney cancer.
+Former United States Secretary of State Warren Christopher, the Firm's Senior Partner and Former Chairman, passed away on March 18, 2011, at the age of 85 after a courageous battle with bladder and kidney cancer.

 Mr. Christopher was widely regarded as an exemplary lawyer and public servant who achieved prominence in both the legal profession and on the global stage as he moved seamlessly between public service and private enterprise, often serving both simultaneously.
 His wise counsel to four United States Presidents, several California Governors, and a number of Los Angeles Mayors helped to shape pivotal events throughout the second half of the 20th century.
 His many accomplishments included serving as chief negotiator in securing the release of the 52 American hostages in Iran in 1981; overseeing the negotiation of the 1995 Dayton Agreement that ended the Bosnian War; serving as chairman of the commission that investigated the Rodney King assault and subsequent riots in Los Angeles; and serving on the California Hate Crimes Task Force.